openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ### Goals

-- Extend the Insights Operator config with an OCM API URL to be able to query the data
+- Extend the Insights Operator config with an OCM API URL to be able to query the certificates
-- Periodically pull the data from the OCM API and expose it in the OpenShift API
+- Periodically pull the certificates from the OCM API and expose it in the OpenShift API
 - This is an opt-in feature by a cluster user and might be moved to a different OCP component in the future

 ### Non-Goals